mustafa-nom/RepTracker/README.md

 ## Features

-- Fetch representatives by ZIP code via GeoCodio API
+- Fetch local representatives by ZIP code to identify congressional districts & current legislators via the Geocodio API
-- Retrieve voting & statement data per representative
+- Retrieve sponsored legislation & bill details for each representative or senator using the Congress.gov API
-- Summarize long political content using Gemini API
+- Summarize political content using the Gemini API for quick, AI-generated overviews of bills or statements
-- Utilizes SQLite (via SQLAlchemy) for easy local storage and future expansion
+- Store representative and bill data locally with SQLite and SQLAlchemy to enable caching and reduce API calls
-- React frontend with API integration & real-time results
+- React frontend integrated with the Flask API for real-time display of legislative activity and summaries

 ## 🛠️ Setup Instructions
 1. clone the repo